ProGamerGov/ComfyUI_pytorch360convert/ReadMe.md

 If you set 'roll_x_by_50_percent' to True, then any x and y axis values are ignored, and the image is shifted horizontally to be 50%.
 This is equivalent to a 180 degree rotation on an equirectangular image.

+### Roll Mask Axes

+The Roll Mask node rolls an mask along the height dimension (y axis) or the width dimension (x axis).
+This can help make artifacts like seams more accessible.
+Note that y axis rotations are not correct for final equirectangular outputs.
+Use the E2E node instead for y axis rotations.

+If you set 'roll_x_by_50_percent' to True, then any x and y axis values are ignored, and the image is shifted horizontally to be 50%.
+This is equivalent to a 180 degree rotation on an equirectangular image.

 ### Crop Image with Coords & Paste Image with Coords

 These two nodes allow you to crop a section of an image out to make things like in-painting faster and more memory efficient, before pasting the cropped section back into the original image.